bigeasy/destructible/diary.md

+## Fri Oct 16 18:29:52 CDT 2020

+While documenting, it occurs to me that if ids are not unique, if a socket is just named `"socket"`, than copious duplicates when `Destructible.Destroyed` could be eliminated by eliminating duplcate path + code.

 ## Sat Sep 26 23:01:56 CDT 2020

 What if what we really need to do is delay the scram, oh, no...
 Okay...